achatain/nopasswordauthentication/README.md

 Oh yes there is!
 And it's available here: https://no-password-authentication.appspot.com/

 And the best thing is it's totally free to use, thanks to the generously free quota of the Google Cloud Platform :)

-##Trello board
-To keep track of ongoing and upcoming work, have a look at the public Trello board: https://trello.com/b/NhaGm0kA